omkarcloud/google-maps-scraper/README.md

   </a>
 </p>

-### ❓ While in progress, "All Task" shows around 80K results, but after completion it drops to 70K.
+### ❓ While a task is in progress, "All Task" shows around 80K results, but after completion it drops to 70K.
 Why?

 We remove duplicates at the end of all tasks, so expect the final count to be lower than what you see during progress.